NLnetLabs/dnsi/README.md

 ### RHEL and compatible systems

-To install a `dnsi` package, you need Red Hat Enterprise Linux (RHEL) 7, 8 or 9, or compatible operating system such as Rocky Linux.
+To install the `dnsi` package, you need Red Hat Enterprise Linux (RHEL) 7, 8 or 9, or compatible operating system such as Rocky Linux.
 Packages are available for the `amd64`/`x86_64` architecture only.